Talking With Your Kids About Drugs, Alcohol, and Tobacco

 at your child's school can give you a good chance to talk.
 Ask your teen questions such as, "What would you say if someone offered you drugs?"
 Then help them come up with confident, helpful answers.

 Be open and accessible during a crisis.
 Make a written contract with your teen.
-Include a section stating that you will pick don't approve of drug use, you don't want him or her to take dangerous risks.
+Include a section stating that you will pick of drug use, you don't want them to take dangerous risks.